9 Factors That Impact Ecommerce Sales

 Shopify created a great list of comparison shopping engines to benchmark your product pricing!

 #2.
 Product Quality

 The manufacturing stamp is only a part of what makes up product quality (or perceived quality.)
 Off-site or on-site reviews around product’s use or functionality also have a factor.
-If a product has user experience quirks that cause it to be a hassle to use, as showcased in the review above, you can expect customers won’t buy it.
-Be conscious of what consumers are writing about your product!
+If a product has unexpected quirks that cause it to be a hassle to use or inefficient, you can expect customers won’t buy it.
+Be conscious of what consumers are writing about your product.

 #3.
 Shipping Time & Cost